haani-niyaz/golang-template-repository/docs/index.md

-This is the beginning of something great
+This is the beginning of something great..

+This is your project's home page.